-The Fund adopted the provisions of Governmental Accounting Standards Board's Statement No. 65, Items Previously Reported as Assets and Liabilities, Statement No. 66, Technical Corrections - 2012 - An Amendment of GASB, Statement No. 67, Financial Reporting for Pension Plans - an amendment of GASB Statement No. 25, and Statement No. 70, Accounting and Financial Reporting for Nonexchange Financial Guarantees.
-The adoption of these statements had no effect on the previously reported amounts.
+The Fund adopted the provisions of Governmental Accounting Standards Board's Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27, Statement No. 69, Government Combinations and Disposals of Government Operations, and Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB Statement No. 68.
+The adoption of these statements had no effect on previously reported amounts.